 Deals with newer web-related technologies affecting the world of e-business approaches to web usability, e-collaboration tools including wikis, widgets, blogs and social networking, content management, mobile technologies, web logging and performance management, and web services.
 Not open to students who have successfully completed EBUS 431, ECOM 431 or MNGT 411.
 Prerequisites: EBTM 367; majors only: junior/senior standing.

 EBTM 446 BUSINESS INTELLIGENCE (3)

 Classifications of business decision problems and methods of analysis to identify the best solutions using business records for business intelligence.
 Methods of managing large storage of business records and related information and the discovery of knowledge to support managerial decision making.
-Prerequisites: major standing, EBTM 337 (MNGT 337), junior/senior standing.
+Prerequisites: EBTM 337 or EBTM 320, junior/senior standing, major or minor standing.